About CAIM

 Mission

-CAIM exists to make Canada's experience with AI systems — failures, near-misses, and emerging hazards — visible, structured, and useful.
-By documenting what goes wrong and what prevents harm, CAIM aims to support better decisions about AI deployment and oversight, from government procurement to regulation.
+CAIM exists to make Canada's experience with AI systems (failures, near-misses, and emerging hazards) visible and structured.
+By documenting what goes wrong and what prevents harm, it aims to support better decisions about AI deployment and oversight, from procurement to regulation.

 What CAIM does

-- Documents AI incidents and hazards with a Canada nexus, using a structured record format with transparent sourcing and verification status
+- Documents AI incidents and hazards with a Canada nexus, using structured records with transparent sourcing and verification status

 - Publishes a searchable, citable database with structured API access